Stability versus instability: The human body is unstable and made for movement. Part 1

 Our lack of stability also means that the moment a human moves from a standing position to any other position, its center of gravity moves with it and changes location as illustrated in the graph below.
 The center of gravity is the balance point of the body around which all weight is equal, that is, the center of our weight mass.

 As we have seen, human beings by definition are relatively unstable, have a center of gravity far away from the floor and are therefore built for movement.
 This has been extremely useful for us during the last 5.5 to 6 million years in which we have been walking upright.
-In standing we can move in any direction very quickly.
-We can quickly turn around and even change our direction of movement.
-For a horse to turn around so quickly is not possible.
-Once it starts moving in one direction it takes it a certain amount of time for it to stop and change its direction.
+From a standing position, we can move in any direction very quickly.
+For a horse to change its direction so quickly is not possible.
+Once it starts moving in one direction, it takes it a certain amount of time for it to stop and change its direction.
 The human however is much more flexible in this aspect.
-Being upright notably also means that our head is high above the floor and our senses can easily capture what is around us and react to given threats very quickly by changing our direction quickly if required.
+Being uprigh,t notably also means that our head is high above the floor and our senses can easily capture what is around us and react to given threats very quickly by changing our direction if required.

-(This is all relatively easy and even instinctual when our body is moving with ease and we are flexible.
-Over time this fluidity may be reduced and we find ourselves hesitating to make certain movements).
-In today’s world, where many of us sit for many hours a day, things start to change.
-Firstly, in sitting, our center of gravity is closer to the floor.
-Secondly, depending on how you are sitting, your mobility is reduced.
-As you can see in my lesson “better sitting in 10 minutes” in the Video library you will learn that sitting on the forward edge of your chair, and having both feet planted on the floor so that there is a right, or a 90º, angle between your hip-joints, knees and feet is the best way to sit to maximise stability, ease of movement, ease of transition and ease of standing.
+This is all relatively easy and even instinctual when our body is moving with ease and we are flexible.
+Over time, however, this fluidity may be reduced and we find ourselves hesitating to make certain movements.
+In the modern world, where many of us sit for many hours a day, things start to shift.
+Firstly, in sitting, our center of gravity is closer to the floor, and secondly, depending on how you are sitting, your overall freedom to move is reducded.
+As you can see in my lesson “better sitting in 10 minutes” in the video library you will learn that sitting on the forward edge of your chair, and having both feet planted on the floor, so that there is a right angle between your hip-joints, knees and feet is the best way to sit to maximise stability, ease of movement, ease of transition and allows you to come to standing with greater ease.